 We meet regularly to knit, crochet, sew, bead, chat, snarf cookies, and whatever else we call “crafting.”
 Sewing machines and comparatively quiet electrical tools are welcome.
 Band saws might be a problem.
 Join the UU Guilt-Free Craft Group Facebook page for information.

 You might also want to join one of the small discussion groups.
-We call them Covenant Groups and they meet twice a month at someone’s home, here at the Fellowship, or at a local coffee shop.
+We call them Covenant Groups and they meet twice a month online or sometimes outside.
 They generally run from September until the end of May.
-If you are interested in this, please email Emmy at firstname.lastname@example.org for more information.
+If you are interested in this, please email firstname.lastname@example.org for more information.

 We all need time to slow down and find a quiet place inside.
 Sometimes we can do that on our own, sometimes we need others to help us.
 Uncapped Conversations is a time to gather, think deeply about ourselves as spiritual beings, and reconnect with who we are, what we believe, and who we want to become.
-We gather at JavaVino, once a month, on a Tuesday evening, 6:30 p.m. – 8:30 p.m.
-To sign up for email reminders, contact Rev. Taves at email@example.com.
-Visit the Facebook event at https://www.facebook.com/events/224115381599701/.
+Scheduled for the last Tuesday of the month online on Zoom.
+To register and get more information, please contact Rev Leslie Mills at email@example.com .

 Pathways: An Introduction to Unitarian Universalism

 This is a “read for fun” group and we welcome all and anyone who would like to read and discuss books.
 Have you read a book that you think would be interesting to discuss?
-If so, let us know.
-If you are interested, let Jan Jolly know at email@example.com to receive more information.
+If you’re interested in participating, contact email@example.com to receive more information!

 Fact: Singing in a choir improves breathing, posture, mood, blood pressure, brain power, immune system and energy.
 Who could ask for anything more?
-Rehearsals are twice per month, on the first and third Wednesdays, September – May, and at 8:45 a.m. on the Sundays the choir sings.
 Email firstname.lastname@example.org for more information.